twota/terms-of-service-and-privacy-policy/README.md

 Do not share any financial information or other sensitive personal data with other users. “twota” is not responsible for any harm, loss, or misuse that may result from such disclosures.

 8.3 Fraud and Scams
-We employ both automated systems and manual review to detect fraudulent activity.
+We employ both automated systems and manual reviews to detect fraudulent activity.
 Users found in violation of our policies may be suspended or permanently removed.

 8.4 Zero-Tolerance Policy
 “twota” enforces a zero-tolerance policy against: